h8d13/LKFS/README.md

 ### Write to USB

+> Usually reset the disk partition table just to make sure :) and zero it out if needed.

 **Recommended:** Use the helper script to automatically create a data partition:
 ```bash
 sudo ./utils/write_img_usb.sh alpine-boot.img /dev/sdX